ERASMUS+ traineeships in partner countries

 Students may be granted Erasmus+ funding (for programme countries and partner countries) more than once as detailed below:

-- New degree programmes (Bachelor’s, Master’s, doctoral degree/PhD): a total of 12 months in each period of study can be spent studying and/or taking part in a traineeship abroad.
+- Bachelor’s, Master’s and doctoral degree/PhD: a total of 12 months in each period of study can be spent studying and/or taking part in a traineeship abroad.
 This corresponds to a maximum of 3 x 12 = 36 months.

-- Traditional degree programmes (studying to be a teacher in Germany, state examination): 24 months for either studying or taking part in a traineeship abroad before completing the first degree.
+- studying to be a teacher in Germany, state examination: 24 months for either studying or taking part in a traineeship abroad before completing the first degree.
 A further 12 months are possible when studying for a doctoral degree, in other words a maximum total of 24 + 12 = 36 months.

-You are entitled to funding if you are enrolled at FAU for a degree programme with the aim of obtaining a university degree (including a doctoral degree) and are planning a traineeship relevant or applicable to your degree programme in another country outside Europe (see list of possible host countries below).
+You are entitled to funding if you are enrolled for a degree programme with the aim of obtaining a university degree (including a doctoral degree) and are planning a traineeship relevant or applicable to your degree programme in another country outside Europe (see list of possible host countries below).
 There are no restrictions as to nationality.
 Only full-time internships (35h/week) according to the laws of the destination country are eligible for funding.

-FAU has received funding up to 31 July 2020 (2018 project) for: Bosnia, Cuba, Egypt, Israel, Jordan, Palestine, Malawi, South Africa, Tanzania, Ethiopia, Lebanon, Tunisia, Ukraine and Morocco.
-Some restrictions apply to the host institutions.
+FAU has received funding (2020 project KA107) for: Egypt, Bosnia, Japan, Israel, Jordan, Palestine, Malawi, South Africa, Tanzania, Ethiopia, Lebanon, Tunisia, Ukraine and Morocco.
+Some restrictions apply to the host institutions and level of study.